 During the day, the leash is invisible.
-It’s there, in protocol and everything else, logistically in needing to notify her if I’m leaving the house—even for the mailbox—and especially in needing permission to go farther than a small radius.
+It’s there, in protocol and everything else, logistically in needing to notify her if I’m leaving the house—even for the mailbox—and especially in needing permission to go most places.
 But I’m not going to be physically leashed all day, because we are not together all day.

 But at night, I get the physical leash.
 It attaches to the bed—to her place.
 At night, there is, physically, with, even from the floor, which reminds me, with, loved, but not equal.

 I think I have just about shaken the falling sensation.